dj999dash/WSM-Soundex/README.md

 WSM Group Project

 Soundex is a phonetic algorithm and is based on how close two words are depending on their English pronunciation.
 We have implemented this code using Python.

+Note : We have attached the ScreenShot of output of the program as screenshot_output.png

 ### Group Members :-
 1. Divyajyoti Dash ( B318013 )